 Humans have been looking to go to another planet for generations.
 Something special about this century is that the first steps of humanity becoming an interplanetary species are happening today.
 Namely with the several missions made to our neighbor Mars, the Red Planet.
 NASA has sent a couple of rovers to Mars already, such as Opportunity and Curiosity.
 But in 2020, a newcomer arrived at the scene: Perseverance.
-Launched in July 2020, the 2260-pound rover will land at the Jezero Crater on Mars to carry out its mission.
-This is expected to last two years.
-On its journey to Mars, Perseverance is cruising at --,--- (--,---).
-And once it gets there, the rover will seek to better understand the planet.
+Launched in July 2020, the 2260-pound rover landed at the Jezero Crater on Mars in February 2021.
+The rover will seek to better understand the planet.

 Where is Mars 2020 now?

 Space in 3D Web App